eda-abec/OneShot-GPS-Merge/README.md

 ```

 ### Output
-Columns are same as in OneShot report, with `CurrentLatitude` and `CurrentLongitude` added to end.
+Columns are same as in OneShot report, with `CurrentLatitude`, `CurrentLongitude` and `RSSI` added to end.
 ```
 encoding="utf-8"
 delimiter= default is ';', could be changed by -d